ebshimizu/stats-of-the-storm/docs/teams.md

 # Teams

 Teams are a way to track stats for multiple players playing on the same side.
-Team consist of at least two players, and have no maximum number of players.
+Team consist of any number of players.

 There are two ways to create teams in Stats of the Storm.